IntelliJ IDEA implements Grails technology and allows creating Grails application with the specific folder structure and all the necessary artifacts.

 Make sure that the desired SDK is downloaded and installed on your computer, and the libraries are properly configured.

-Also, make sure that Grails plugin is enabled in IntelliJ IDEA.
-The plugin is bundled with IntelliJ IDEA and activated by default.
+Also, make sure that the Grails plugin is enabled in IntelliJ IDEA.
+The plugin is bundled with IntelliJ IDEA and is activated by default.
 If the plugin is not enabled, enable the plugin.

 Grails Features in IntelliJ IDEA